Several energy companies now sell green gas alongside renewable electricity.

 Carbon offsetting is reducing carbon dioxide (or other greenhouse gas) emissions to compensate for emissions released elsewhere.
 Some energy companies offset the carbon emissions of gas customers in order to state that their gas is carbon neutral.

-Bristol Energy, Co-operative Energy, Eon Next, Octopus Energy and Pure Planet are among companies that offset the carbon emissions of some or all of their gas.
+British Gas, Co-operative Energy, Eon Next, ESB Energy, Octopus Energy and Shell Energy are among companies that offset the carbon emissions of some or all of their gas.

 Carbon offsetting usually involves supporting projects that reduce emissions and fight climate change.
 They can be around the world.
 Examples include:

-Look for firms which use verified emission reduction schemes.
+Look for firms which use verified emission reduction schemes too.

 Green gas is more expensive than renewable electricity and there is less of it around.